United Arab Emirates–United Kingdom relations

-The United Arab Emirates-United Kingdom relationship is a historical relationship that dates back to 1820 with the signing of the General Maritime Treaty of 1820.
+The United Arab Emirates–United Kingdom relations is a historical relationship that dates back to 1820 with the signing of the General Maritime Treaty of 1820.

 The United Arab Emirates has an embassy in London while the United Kingdom of Great Britain and Northern Ireland maintains an embassy in Abu Dhabi and is unique in having another embassy in Dubai, albeit with His Majesty's Consul-General to Dubai and the Northern Emirates, as opposed to a separate British Ambassador.

-Over 1.4 million visitors from the UK visit the United Arab Emirates each year, and over 130,000 British diaspora live in the UAE.
+Over 1.4 million visitors from the UK visit the United Arab Emirates each year, and more than 130,000 British citizens live in the UAE.
 In 2024, the UAE was the UK’s largest trading partner in the region and its 19th largest trading partner globally.

 History

 Before the country's formation in 1971, the emirates, which currently constitute the UAE, were once all part of the Trucial States and independent sheikhdoms allied with the United Kingdom, assigned as British protectorates by the General Maritime Treaty of 1820.
 The main purpose of this relationship was to ensure the passage to British India by excluding pirates who then raided the country's coast on the Persian Gulf.

 An agreement between British government officials and the ruler of Sharjah in 1932 led to the construction of a fortified airfield known as Al Mahatta Fort, allowing a stop on the Imperial Airways route to Brisbane, Australia.
 Royal Air Force aircraft were subsequently allowed to refuel at Sharjah during World War II.
 Al Mahatta Museum is a reminder of the BOAC (formerly Imperial Airways) and other flights that used to frequent the UAE's first airport.
 Britain also played a significant role in the formation of the United Arab Emirates, creating a deep and historic relationship between the two nations.
 It was Britain's defence of the Sheikhs of Abu Dhabi in the 1940s and 50s against encroachments and claims on their lands by the then-King of Saudi Arabia that safeguarded the territorial integrity of what would become the United Arab Emirates.
 In 1952, a Saudi force invaded the area of what is now Al Ain (Buraimi - Omani side), and it was the British, in conjunction with the Sheikhs of Abu Dhabi and the Sultan of Oman, who forcibly evicted them in a conflict known as the Buraimi Dispute.
 The tensions related to the Buraimi Dispute led to the formation, in 1951, of the Trucial Oman Scouts (formerly the Trucial Oman Levies): a British officered, locally raised force that ensured safety in the Emirates until it was disbanded in December 1971 with the formation of the United Arab Emirates.
 The Trucial Oman Scouts played a crucial role in the development of the UAE's independent military, as the remnants of the Scouts formed the nucleus of what would eventually become the UAE Armed Forces.